Paul W. Czoty, PhD

 Paul W. Czoty, PhD - Research Interests

-- Characterizing the genetic, environmental and neurobiological factors that influence sensitivity to the abuse-related effects of cocaine
+- Characterizing the genetic, environmental and neurobiological factors that influence sensitivity to the abuse-related effects of cocaine and alcohol

 The noninvasive imaging procedure of Positron Emission Tomography (PET) is used to study changes in dopamine and serotonin receptors and transporters as a consequence of cocaine exposure and abstinence.
 In addition, studies are underway to adapt MRI-based imaging procedures, including diffusion tensor imaging (DTI) and magnetic resonance spectroscopy (MRS), for use in monkeys.

 Studies in this laboratory investigate the effects of chronic social stress and enrichment on dopamine function and on the behavioral effects of cocaine in group-housed monkeys.